yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 t.build(5) # 5 trees
 t.save('tree_5.ann')
 ```
 Im building the annoy index with 5 trees, this is a configuration that tradeoffs size of index, speed and accuracy.
+The full notebook [here]().
-After index is saved I can upload the index and the resnet34 model to s3 later to be read by the web app:
+After the index is saved I can upload the index and the resnet34 model to s3 later to be read by the web app:
 ```bash
 aws s3 cp --acl public-read model.pt s3://deepfood/
 aws s3 cp --acl public-read tree_5.ann s3://deepfood/
 aws s3 cp --acl public-read index_images  s3://deepfood/ --recursive
 ```
-You will have to install the aws cli and set permissions to write to s3 (More on this later).

 Web App
 =======
-This is the application that binds everything together, gets user queries, searches nearest neighbors and returns the result.
-Im using [starlette](https://www.starlette.io/) which is a microframwork based on python asyncio but in this case there is no reason not to use flask which is more popular.
+The application that binds everything together, gets user queries, searches nearest neighbors and returns the result.
+Im using [starlette](https://www.starlette.io/) which is a microframwork based on python asyncio.
+(In this case there is no reason not to use flask which is more popular)
 <!-- . asyncio frameworks are better if im planning to do async requests to other services (redis, sql...) but in this case its all cpu bound.
 The only reason I chose starlette is because I wanted to learn how to use it.
 You can read about Armin Ronacher thoughts on this [here](https://lucumr.pocoo.org/2020/1/1/async-pressure/) -->

 The full code can be found [here](https://github.com/yonigottesman/deepfood/tree/master/deepfood_service) and I will go only over the important parts.

-routes.py contains the endpoints to the application, the important route is '/search' which accepts a POST request containing the image:
+[**routes.py**](https://github.com/yonigottesman/deepfood/blob/master/deepfood_service/app/app/routes.py) contains the endpoints of the application, the important route is '/search' which accepts a POST request containing the image:

 ```python
 @app.route('/search',methods=['POST'])